ImageWand

 How many photos should a real estate listing have?

-Research shows listings with 20+ photos get 2x more views than those with fewer images.
+Listings with more photos tend to receive more views than those with fewer images.
 Include exterior, every room, key features (kitchen, bathrooms), backyard, and neighborhood amenities.

 Can I use ImageWand for virtual staging?